rusctzec/davis_final-project/README.md

 The utility buttons on the canvas screen allow the player to switch tools, adding to, erasing, and panning the canvas, as well as switching modes and taking control of a character that can interact with and traverse their drawings directly in the style of a platformer game.

 <img src="https://github.com/rusctzec/portfolio/blob/master/public/assets/media/malleary-demo.gif?raw=true">

+## Development

+Install dependencies with `npm i`, launch local development server with `npm run dev`. \
+Run `npm run build` to build and `npm run start` to test your build. \
+Development requires MongoDB server to be installed locally.